Bismarck Henning High School

-Bismarck Henning High School or BHHS is a high school located in Bismarck, Illinois, and is currently hosting students from Rossville, Alvin, Bismarck, Henning, and parts of Danville.
+Bismarck Henning High School or BHHS is a high school located in Bismarck, Illinois, and is currently hosting students from Bismarck, Henning, parts of Danville, As of 2019 it is one of two high schools which take students from the Rossville-Alvin Community Unit School District 7, which includes Rossville, and Alvin.

 The school's demographics currently consist of 98% white students.
 The 2007 graduation rate was 86.2%.
 The drop-out rate in 2007 was about 1%, compared to the state average of 4%.
 As of 2007, the school has 380 enrolled students and is one of the biggest schools in Vermilion County aside from Danville High School.